dojo/framework/src/widget-core/README.md

 ### Method Lifecycle Hooks

 These lifecycle hooks are used by overriding methods in a widget class.
-Currently `onAttach` and `onDetach` are supported and provide callbacks for when a widget has been first attached and removed (destroyed) from the virtual dom.
+Currently, `onAttach` and `onDetach` are supported and provide callbacks for when a widget has been first attached and removed (destroyed) from the virtual dom.

 #### onAttach